Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Discussion

 \section{Discussion}

-The \pkg{staRVe} package extends the current spatio-temporal modelling ecosystem in \proglang{R} by providing fast maximum likelihood inference and predictions.
-The familiar \code{glm}-type syntax will allow research to move from to data to statistical analysis to research question with minimal resistance.

 The emergence and importance of citizen science in ecology, the ubiquity of atmospheric raster data from satellite images, and the desire to understand complex geographical processes have created a huge collection of spatio-temporally referenced point data.
-While these datasets can be quite complex, they are too numerous and similar for each researcher to have to implement their own model from scratch.
-We end this paper with a sampling of data sources and applications that can benefit from the \pkg{staRVe} package.
+While these datasets can be quite complex, they are often conceptually similar and are too numerous for each researcher to have to implement their own model from scratch.
+We have introduced a new modelling framework that can be used for common ecological survey data, expanding the toolbox available to researchers.